 David Portalatin, Senior Vice President and Industry Advisor, Food and Foodservice, Circana

 The industry’s food-forward focus looks like an exponential curve, beginning slowly and accelerating at an increasingly fast rate.
 In 2023, the industry saw prepared foods rank No. 1 in inside sales contribution.
 And with gross margins exceeding 50%, retailers are embracing food as an important trip driver, basket builder, and differentiator.
-David will examine this pivot and share w convenience retail can win against QSRs, fast-casuals, and delivery services.
+David will examine this pivot and share with convenience retail can win against QSRs, fast-casuals, and delivery services.

 |